Pingasmaster/TiCE_linux_text_converter/README.md

 Download and install [Ti CE program](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) (only on windows), connect and turn on calculator.
 Make sure it has enough battery.
 If calulator is in exam mode, right click on it and select `Quit exam mode...`.
-Then select the two files named `NOTES.8xp` and `TFILES.8xp` (the note program) and drag them in your calculator in the Ti CE app.
-A window will appear, select `ARCHIVE`, NOT `RAM` mode for storing these programs.
+Then select the two files named `NOTES.8xp` and `TFILES.8xp` (the note program) in the file explorer and drag them in your calculator in the Ti CE app.
+A window will appear, mmake sure to select `ARCHIVE` on the dropdown menu not the default `RAM` (redefining the mode for storing these programs will allow you to still find them where you put them after a reboot).
 Click `OK`.
 Wait till the end (usually very fast, you don't even see it).

 ### Wine install